ML4BM-Lab/GraphEmb/Docking/README.md

 - pdbaln:
 Create multiple sequences alignments from a list of PDB files returning aligned sequence and structure records.
-    * This function uses muscle. relative path can be given
+    * This function uses muscle. relative path can be specified.
     * ncore permits to parallel with 'parallel' installed.

 - rmsd:  Calculate the RMSD between coordinate sets.